Private (Ryōko Hirosue song): Background and development

-Sheena performed the at her Jisaku Jien Nama Jitsuenkai and Kōkotsu Gokuhi Ensōkai concerts in June 1999, but it was not a staple of her set-list.
+Sheena performed the song at her Jisaku Jien Nama Jitsuenkai and Kōkotsu Gokuhi Ensōkai concerts in June 1999, but it was not a staple of her set-list.

 To re-record the song, Sheena enlisted producer Kenichi Maeyamada, also known as Hyadain, as she saw him as someone developing a new sound in Japanese music.
 The pair had never met before, but Maeyamada felt he had been inspired by Sheena's single "Stem" and album Kalk Samen Kuri no Hana, especially due to their multimedia aspects and how they interacted with the short film Hyakuiro Megane.

 After Maeyamada listened to Hirosue's original version, then had a single meeting with Sheena about the song.
 Sheena had requested Maeyamada to "make it sparkle", as she felt uncomfortable singing the girly lyrics now that she was in her 30s.
 Maeyamada took the subway in Tokyo as inspiration for the song, due to the song's lyric man'in no chikatetsu ni noru (満員の地下鉄に乗る).
 Maeyamada thought was peculiar and humanising for Hirosue to sing this, as at the time she was at the height of her fame, and probably did not ride on subways.
 Maeyamada had the concept of a "strange amusement park" in mind, so raised the key and the tempo, and added "cheap-sounding" synths.
 He further added bowling and cuckoo clock sound effects to the song.
 The pair then mixed the song together at a later date.

 On May 14, "Private" was released on iTunes, when Gyakuyunyū: Kōwankyoku was made available to pre-order, along with the songs "Seishun no Matataki" and "Amagasa".
 The song received enough airplay to chart at number 68 on the Billboard Adult Contemporary Airplay the week before the album's release.